MystenLabs/sui/doc/src/learn/cryptography/sui-multisig.md

 ---

 Sui supports `k` out of `n` multi-weight multi-scheme multi-signature (multisig) transactions where `n <= 10`.
 A multisig transaction is one that requires more than one private key to authorize it.
-This topic demonstrate the workflow to create a multisig transaction in Sui, and then submit it using the Sui CLI against a local network.
+This topic demonstrates the workflow to create a multisig transaction in Sui, and then submit it using the Sui CLI against a local network.
 To learn how to set up a local network, see [Sui Local Network](../build/sui-local-network.md).